 The Killer Angels by Michael Shaara

-Of course I had to begin my list with The Killer Angels!
-I first read this book in one of my favorite college courses – a military history class taught by a Welsh Anglican priest.
-Now, a Welsh Anglican priest at Notre Dame teaching about the American Civil War is quite a thing and I sometimes wondered if he felt like a fish out of water.
-But he rocked it – hands down the best professor I had in college.
+Of course I had to begin my Civil War book list with The Killer Angels!
+I first read this book in one of my favorite college courses – a military history class taught by a priest at Notre Dame, literally under the golden dome.
+He rocked it – hands down the best professor I had in college.

-Back to the subject at hand – The Killer Angels is the gold standard of Civil War novels.
+Back to the subject at hand – The Killer Angels is the gold standard of Civil War historical fiction.
 It tells, in great historical detail, about the Battle of Gettysburg.
 But it’s much more than tactical details – it also explains the cause of the war and makes it very personal by profiling some of the men involved in the battle.
 The Killer Angels is a must-read for anyone interested in learning about the American Civil War, and I count it among the best Civil War novels.

 March by Geraldine Brooks